mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_concepts.html.md

 end
 ```

-Because concepts are learned, their declarations tend to be fairly simple unless one wants to explicitly tell the BRAIN server what learning algorithms and
+Because concepts are learned, their declarations tend to be fairly simple.
+Inkling will support the ability to explicitly tell the BRAIN server what learning algorithms and
-architecture to use (which is an unusual case).
+architecture to use but this is not yet implemented.
+(It is an unusual case).

-The typical components of a concept statement are shown to the right.
+The typical components of a concept statement are shown in the accompanying
+panel.

 > Concept Syntax